wymp/ts-monorepo-poc/README.md

   Make sure that when your library is published, the actual version specification is both defined and permissive.
 If you use `pnpm`, you can do something like `"my-workspace-dep": "workspace:^5.33.0 || ^6.0.0"`, which will be transformed on publish to just `"my-workspace-dep": "^5.33.0 || ^6.0.0"`.
+* Use `pnpm -r up -Li` to interactively upgrade all deps, both at the top level and in packages.
+You can upgrade just a single package or a set of packages by passing a package name or a scope (see [docs](https://pnpm.io/cli/update)).

 ### Publishing Libraries